-- All applicants must have completed or be in the process of completing the third quarter of the first year and not yet entered the second year of his/her doctoral graduate program.
+All applicants must have completed or be in the process of completing

+	the third quarter of the first year and not yet entered the second year

+	of their doctoral graduate program.

-- All applicants must have joined the laboratory of one or more of our faculty trainers and already be engaged in thesis research at the chemistry/biology interface.
+	- All applicants must have joined the laboratory of one or more of our

+	faculty trainers and already be engaged in thesis research at the

+	chemistry/biology interface.

-- CBP fellows are required to take CHE 238: Introduction to Chemical Biology.
-This should be completed in the Fall quarter of the second year of graduate study (the first year of CBP support), if not before.
-In addition, fellows must complete one more graduate level course of their choice to enhance chemistry/biology cross training.
-This cross-training course must be listed in the application.
+	- CBP fellows are required to take CHE 238: Introduction to Chemical

+	Biology.
+This should be completed in the Fall quarter of the second year

+	of graduate study (the first year of CBP support).
+In addition, fellows

+	must complete one more graduate level course in Biostatistics,

+	specifically NSC 219 (this is new and replaces the cross-training course

+	requirement as of 2022-23).

-- CBP fellows are required to engage in cross-disciplinary research training (e.g. lab rotation) in one or more labs outside of the fellow's specific research discipline and with complementary research expertise for a duration of one quarter or longer.
-The goal of this research rotation is to enhance chemistry/biology cross training.
-A description of cross training must be included in the application.
+	- CBP fellows are required to engage in cross-disciplinary research

+	training (e.g. lab rotation) in one or more labs outside of the fellow's

+	specific research discipline and with complementary research expertise

+	for a duration of one quarter or longer.
+The goal of this research

+	rotation is to enhance chemistry/biology cross training.
+A description

+	of cross training must be included in the application.

-- A letter of recommendation on departmental letterhead with signature from the PI must accompany each application.
-A letter from the PI of the cross training lab is highly recommended but not required.
+	- A letter of recommendation and statement of mentorship on departmental

+	letterhead with signature from the PI must accompany each application.
+A

+	letter from the PI of the cross training lab is highly recommended but

+	not required.